premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-11-the-inevitability-of-entrophy.md

 Let's stick to the Big Bang theory.
 In the beginning of the universe, all the matter was condensed, evenly distributed, and at a uniform high temperature. (i.e.) There is high level of orderliness and thus **a low entropy**.

-Since then, the universe is expanding continously, forming stars, solar systems, galaxies, black holes, and many anomalies - thus slowly increasing it's entropy.
+Since then, the universe is expanding continuously, forming stars, solar systems, galaxies, black holes, and many anomalies - thus slowly increasing its entropy.

-The final stages of the universe would be a place where every single atoms or molecules are so apart from each other that they cease to intereact and no temperature difference in the universe, leading to the "heat death". (i.e.) There is no order, only random distribution of fundamental particles and thus **a maximum entropy**.
+The final stages of the universe would be a place where every single atom or molecule are so apart from each other that they cease to interact and there is no temperature difference in the universe, leading to the "heat death". (i.e.) There is no order, only random distribution of fundamental particles and thus **a maximum entropy**.

 All of these are inevitable, whether you believe in god or not, everything that we've ever known will cease to lose its form, and exist only as fundamental particles, far away from each other in a cold, dark, lifeless universe.